 Just to confuse you a little more, there are several variations of Return tickets for the UK rail network.
 Don't fret though!
 We're here to walk you through the options.

-One of the tickets that may be available to you when you search for an Open Return journey is the Anytime Return train ticket.
-It’s a flexible ticket with no travel time restrictions.
+The Anytime Return train ticket is a flexible ticket with no travel time restrictions.
 The outward portion of your journey is valid for five days, including the issue date, and you can use the return portion of your ticket at any time within one calendar month of the issue date.

 For more info, please visit our Anytime tickets page.